The Watsons Go to Birmingham – 1963

 Christopher Paul Curtis has fashioned a tale that highlights the education and growth that Kenny and his family – especially his older brother, Byron – undergo, as they move from the antics and joy of life in Flint, to the reality of what it was to live and learn as an African-American in the United States in the 1960s.

 Elementary Schools will enjoy all the delightful details and unforgettable, humorous story-telling that fill most of the book’s chapters.
 And if you’re willing to ‘go there’ – schools that study Civil Rights can use and explore the Birmingham part, too.

-Middle Schools will surely relish the balance that The Watsons Go to Birmingham – 1963 provides.
-Middle Schools students will dive right into the teasing relationship between Kenny and his older brother, Byron.
+Middle schools will surely relish the balance that The Watsons Go to Birmingham – 1963 provides.
+Middle school students will dive right into the teasing relationship between Kenny and his older brother, Byron.
 And they will be unafraid to explore the racial tensions revealed by Mr. Watson’s mocking of southern accents and the dark deeds in Birmingham in 1963.
-Read to Them has created a rich array of resources and provocations for Middle School readers to explore this theme.
+Read to Them has created a rich array of resources and provocations for middle school readers to explore this theme.